inluxc/playwright-xray/README.md

 Is it possible to add some optional values to the Test Execution ticket.

 `projectsToExclude` - The Playwright projects that should not be reported to XRAY.
 Default is `undefined`.
 Othervise set it to array of values or to a single value, that is equal the name field of project in `playwright.config.ts`.
 E.g. [`setup`, `cleanup`] or `setup`.
+RegExp can also be used e.g. `projectsToExclude = 'setup.*'`.
+If e.g. `projectsToExclude = 'firefox'` that conflicts with the command line argument e.g.`--project='firefox'` is used, then the `projectsToExclude` will be ignored.

 ```typescript
 // playwright.config.ts